jcbradbury/jcbradbury.github.io/_pages/stadium-economics.md

 Economists have been researching the economics of stadiums since the 1970s, publishing more than 100 studies, which consistently find that sports venues have limited economic benefits.
 I describe many of the important studies and findings in my book [This One Will Be Different](/towbd/).
 This page provides links to  [articles](#articles), [video shorts](#video-shorts), and [public presentations](#presentations) that summarize the the available evidence.

+I will be adding additional articles, so please check back in the future for updates.
+And if there is topic you would like to read more about, please let me know, because I am always looking to fill knowledge gaps.

 ## Articles
 Stadium financing involves many difficult economic issues that can be confusing.
 I've written some general summaries to explain the relevant economic issues and concepts.